Warehouse Design - Block Stacking

 Posted on 18th July 2022

-The simplest and cheapest to install storage solution in a warehouse is block stacking.
-Block stacks can be used to provide the main storage and picking operation, or supplement other areas.
+The simplest and most cost-effective storage option in a warehouse is block stacking.
+Block stacks can provide the main storage and picking operation, or supplement other areas.
 Block stacks can also be used for:

 short term storage (such as cross docking), and